What Is Business Continuity Management?

-A business continuity policy statement is a written document that outlines a company’s business continuity management program.
-It is important to share the policy statement with all staff.
-The company's senior management should sign and endorse it.
+A business continuity policy statement is a written document that outlines an organization’s business continuity management program.
+The policy statement should be communicated to all employees and should be signed and endorsed by the organization’s senior management.

 Cultivating Awareness of Business Continuity Plans

 The best business continuity system is useless if no one knows about it.
 Find ways to promote your plans in daily company activities, and discuss business continuity regularly in company and team meetings.
 Also, be sure to include the business continuity manager in cross-functional planning meetings so they can represent the business continuity perspective.
 Above all, exercise your plan, test your plan, and then test again.

 What Is the Importance of a Business Continuity Plan?

 A business continuity plan is vital to ensure that your company mitigates downtime during a crisis.
 Resuming activities quickly after an event also helps ensure your company’s financial health.

 It is crucial that your company set up a group of people to help create your business continuity plan.
 The group should include senior leadership, experts, and staff.
 A simple, practical plan is the best plan.
 At a minimum, include continuity team roles and duties, and team member contact information.
 You should also add guidelines and checklists for dealing with unforeseen events.

 Daily business functions rely on many resources — human, utilities, machines, and even paper, pens, and pencils.
 Business recovery after a disruptive event is no different.
 See our in-depth article on writing a business continuity plan for a complete list of resource types you may want to include in a plan.

 You can ask certain questions as you form your strategy, and a business continuity plan usually includes common resources and elements.
 See our article on how to write a business continuity plan to learn more.